 Scientifically, this is true, but our culture makes it hard to appreciate.
 But it is what Martin Luther King saw; it is what Gandhi saw.
 It is what every person that works to change the world in some way experiences - not in words, but in conviction.

-It is this realization, how ever it might be described (it has been described in hundreds of ways) that gave every inspirational person in our history the personal, spiritual power to face the most impossible odds and to succeed.
+It is this realization (which has been described in hundreds of ways) that gave every inspirational person in our history the personal, and spiritual power to face the most impossible odds and to succeed.

 To quote from a documentary that I saw recently, it is what "Martin Luther King called ‘Love in Action’, and Gandhi called ‘Soul Force’; what Velcrow Ripper is calling ‘Fierce Light.’"

 I'm not sure when it happened.
-I'm not sure how it happened, but at some point, reading more news about how the world is falling apart, watching more documentaries about how urgent and dire our situation has become doesn't shut me down.
-I've watched over 350 documentaries at this point, absorbed an ungodly amount of "depressing" information, and I have not become jaded.
-I've been burnt out before, several times in fact.
-And over time I have come to see that if we don't know how to absorb this information we will undoubtedly be crushed by it.
+I'm not sure how it happened, but at some point, reading more news about how the world is falling apart, and watching more documentaries about how urgent and dire our situation has become doesn't shut me down.
+I've watched over 350 documentaries at this point, absorbed an ungodly amount of "depressing" information, and have not become jaded.
+I've been burnt out before, several times in fact, and over the years I have come to see that if we don't know how to absorb this information we will undoubtedly be crushed by it.
 I've seen this happen to many of my friends.
 They just shut down, not because they don't care, but because there is too much to care about, and we just don't know how to deal with it.

 In an age where we receive more information in a month than a man in the Renaissance might receive in his entire life, it is simply too easy to become overwhelmed by the barrage of stimulus, the barrage of causes and problems that beg us to care about them and to help out.